saif-ullah0x/HomeoInventory/README-ENHANCED-LEARNING-ASSISTANT.md

-# Enhanced Learning Assistant - 150+ Medicines 🎓
+# Enhanced Learning Assistant - Full Tab Layout 🎓

 ## 🌟 Overview
-The Enhanced Learning Assistant has been completely redesigned to provide a superior learning experience with 150+ homeopathic medicines, beautiful UI, and interactive features.
+The Enhanced Learning Assistant has been restored to the original full-tab layout (Analytics-style) while maintaining all enhanced features.
+Now provides the best of both worlds: comprehensive full-screen learning with 150+ medicines and beautiful tablet-sized medicine detail cards.

 ## ✨ New Features & Improvements